Memorable Table Settings - and how to achieve them

 The crazier the overall look the more memorable your table settings become.
 In order to achieve a coherent look, focus on a theme you fancy like a colour scheme or a season or a specific subject before you roam your home and pick your items.

 If you feel you might be overwhelmed by too many inputs, start to create mood-boards.
-It helps you to reign-in your ideas.
+It helps you to rein-in your ideas.
 You can do that way ahead – before even thinking of your guest list or setting a date.

 Have several of them and just add your ideas as you flip through magazines and browse the internet.
 You’ll get so many ideas of things you’d like to acquire and colour schemes you should truly try out because it seems so totally unexpected.